Close

 • Eighth Month—Baby can push up onto their hands and knees, preparing to crawl

-• Ninth Month—Some babies may crawl during tummy time and explore their surroundings
+• Ninth Month—Some babies may crawl and explore their surroundings

-These are general milestones to look for as your baby practices tummy time daily during the first year of life.
+These are general milestones to look for as your baby practices this daily during the first year of life.

 Tummy Time Tips and Activities